In this section, we will add rich results to our analysis; a nice APA formatted table like this:

 In order to provide rich results, we need to add some entries into

 the results definition.
-This is the ttest.r.yaml
+This is the ttest.r.yaml file which

 was created earlier in this tutorial series: